Skip to Content

 CLI & ConfigRedaction & Privacy

-Before results leave your machine, the CLI scans them and masks sensitive values.
+Before results leave your machine, glubean scans them and masks sensitive values.

 How it works

-1. Key-level — If a JSON key name contains a sensitive keyword (e.g. authorization, token, secret), the entire value is replaced.
+1. Key-level — If a JSON key name contains a sensitive keyword (authorization, token, secret, etc.), the entire value is replaced.

-2. Value-level — The engine scans string values for patterns like JWTs, Bearer tokens, AWS keys, and GitHub PATs, replacing only the matched portion.
+2. Value-level — String values are scanned for patterns like JWTs, Bearer tokens, AWS keys, and GitHub PATs.
+Only the matched portion is replaced.

 Key-level runs first.
-If a key is already flagged, value-level scanning is skipped for that field.
+If a key is already flagged, value-level is skipped for that field.

 ScopeWhat it covers